SimformSolutionsPvtLtd/ARKit-Prototype/README.md

 https://github.com/SimformSolutionsPvtLtd/ARKit2.0-Prototype/assets/63225913/2207f3eb-2069-4567-8dce-8789bdba8b12

 ### Image recognition and tracking
-Among the new developer features introduced at WWDC 2018, image detection and tracking stands out as one of the most exciting.
+Among the new developer features introduced at WWDC, image detection and tracking stands out as one of the most exciting.
 Imagine being able to replace and augment any static image you see with contextual information.

-While image detection was introduced in ARKit 1.5, its functionality and maturity were somewhat limited.
+While image detection was introduced in previousw versions of ARKit, its functionality and maturity were somewhat limited.
 With the latest release, however, you can create truly amazing AR experiences.
 Check out the demo below to see it in action:

 In this demo, we replace a static image with a GIF in real-time using image recognition and tracking.